brenns10/brennan.io/_drafts/csf-programming.md

 article I mentioned earlier.
 If this has convinced you to start learning to write code yourself, that's great!
 I'd recommend you start with one of the simpler (higher level) languages, like Python.
-You can start learning it with a completely free website called [Code Academy](codeacademy-python).
+You can start learning it with a completely free website called [Code Academy][codeacademy-python].
 You don't need to install anything, just click "Start" to begin learning!

 Check back later for newer Computer Science Foundations articles.
 I'll update